aws-lite/aws-lite.org/app/docs/performance.md

 Performance is one of the tent poles of `aws-lite`.
 We take it seriously because we want your applications to be as fast possible.

 As such, we regularly test and publish open, reproducible, real-world metrics for every key aspect of performance, comparing `aws-lite` to AWS's own `aws-sdk` (v2) and `@aws-sdk` (v3).
-Learn more at the [`aws-lite` performance project on GitHub](https://github.com/architect/aws-lite-performance/).
+Learn more and view source at the [`aws-lite` performance project on GitHub](https://github.com/architect/aws-lite-performance/).

 All metrics are published below (or [skip straight to the wrap-up](#time-to-respond%2C-not-including-coldstart)).

+## Methodology

+In addition to publishing our source, [raw data](#latest-data), and final results, we believe it's important to share the details of our performance testing methodology, too.
+[Learn more here](https://github.com/architect/aws-lite-performance/#methodology).

+---

+**Stats last updated:** <!-- last_published -->

 ## Coldstart latency